Dog hiding under blanket

 Does it get worse with age?

 Short answer: it can.
-Several analyses suggest noise sensitivities often intensify over time, especially if nothing is done to change the dog’s emotional response.
-There’s also nuance: brand-new thunder fear appearing late in life is less typical and can flag pain or another medical issue, which is worth a vet visit.
-Either way, early, kind interventions help (more on that here).
+Several analyses suggest noise sensitivities often intensify over time, especially if nothing is done to change the dog's emotional response.
+There's also nuance: brand-new thunder fear appearing late in life is less typical and can flag pain or another medical issue, which is worth a vet visit.
 (PMC, ScienceDirect)

 Breed, sex, and other "risk factors"